xorkevin/xorkevin.com/content/blog/authentication/index.md

 Modern cryptographic algorithms circumvent these issues by mimicking a one-time pad cipher with a stream cipher.
 Take, for example, AES-GCM[^cipher:aesgcm], which itself is based on the secure AES block cipher to mimick a stream cipher.
-Some initial value and a counter are run through AES repeatedly while incrementing the counter, therefore producing a pseudo random stream of bits similar to a one-time pad.
+Some initial value, key, and counter are run through AES repeatedly while incrementing the counter, therefore producing a pseudorandom stream of bits similar to a one-time pad.
 These bits are then XOR'ed with each plaintext block to produce the cipher text.
 The ciphertext then goes through a system to allow the receiver to verify the integrity of the message, which is covered in more